openfun/xblock-configurable-lti-consumer/README.md

 # Configurable LTI Consumer XBlock

-This XBlock inherits, enhances and replaces [edX LTI consumer Xblock](https://github.com/edx/xblock-lti-consumer) to make available to conceptors in CMS several pre-configured versions of LTI Consumer.
+This XBlock inherits, enhances and replaces [edX LTI consumer Xblock](https://github.com/edx/xblock-lti-consumer) to make available to conceptors in CMS several preconfigured versions of
-Configurations are stored in Django settings and pre-configured fields are no longer modifiable for a given version.
+LTI Consumer.
+Configurations are stored in Django settings instead of course advanced settings, and preconfigured fields are no longer modifiable for a given version.

+If this xblock is not installed or settings are not configured, courses using it will safely fall back on regular edX LTI consumer xblock.

 ## Installation